tristanbob/timelad/README.md

 ## Release Notes

-### 0.1.0
+### 0.1.0-alpha

-Initial release of TimeLad with basic Git integration.
+⚠️ **ALPHA RELEASE** - Initial alpha release of TimeLad with basic Git integration.

+**IMPORTANT**: This is an experimental alpha version:

+- Intended for testing purposes only
+- May cause data loss or repository corruption
+- Should not be used with important or production data
+- Always backup your repositories before testing
+- No support or guarantees provided